Rhaptos/Products.RhaptosPrint/Products/RhaptosPrint/epub/static/README-MODULE-OFFLINE.txt

 INCLUDED FILES
 ==============
+HTML pages for viewing the content:
+- cover.html and cover.png - Module cover page and image file.
+- index.html - Module title page.
-- index.html - HTML view of the module.
-Open this in your browser to view the module.
+- pr01.html - The module's contents.
+Open this in your browser to view the module's contents.

+Other support and advanced files:
+- content.css - CSS file for styling the HTML files.
-- index.cnxml - The XML source code representing the contents of the module.
+- index.cnxml - The original XML source code representing the contents and metadata of the module, written in CNXML.
-- index_auto_upgrade.cnxml - CNXML 0.7 version of module with enhanced metadata
-- content.css - CSS file for styling the index.html file.
+- index_auto_generated.cnxml - A read-only version of the module XML file that has been upgraded to the latest version of CNXML and that includes extended metadata.
-- Various media files - images, videos, applets, audio recordings, etc., used in the module.
+- Various media files - Images, videos, applets, audio recordings, etc., used in the module.
 These will only appear if they are part of the module.